-Westchester County Executive Robert P. Astorino said this morning he is signing a letter of intent with a Rye non-profit organization to lead an overhaul of the county-owned Playland park in Rye.
+Westchester County Executive Robert P. Astorino said Thursday morning he is signing a letter of intent with a Rye non-profit organization to lead an overhaul of the county-owned Playland park in Rye.

 "Saving Playland has been a priority for me since the day I took office," Astorino said.
 "What do you do with one of the most beautiful pieces of property anywhere, whose amusement park has been an untenable drain on county taxpayers?
 We started with a blank sheet of paper an asked experts — ranging from industry professionals to school kids who love the rides — to help us draw a new future."